Han-Cao/HarmoniSV/README.md

 Note:
     1. All input VCFs MUST follow the VCF specification
-    2. HarmoniSV assume specific variant ID format to index SVs from different methods and samples, please check the required ID format of different commands before you use
+    2. Some commands assume specific variant ID format to index SVs from different methods and samples, please check the required ID format before you use
-    3. The input/output VCF format (i.e., vcf, vcf.gz, bcf) will be automatically detected
+    3. The input/output VCF format (i.e., vcf, vcf.gz, bcf) will be automatically detected.
+However, a temporary uncompressed VCF file will be generated if the output is vcf.gz or bcf.

 For help on a specific command, run:
     harmonisv <command> -h